The Laplace Transform of the Second Moment in the Gauss Circle Problem: Introduction

-The techniques of this paper can also be used to give explicit meromorphic continuation the shifted convolution Dirichlet series, These shifted convolutions give a new way to understand Chamizo's asymptotic~\eqref{eq:convolution_ivic} and give a new derivation of the constant $C_h$.
-With the aid of exponential smoothing, particularly strong versions of~\eqref{eq:convolution_ivic} are attainable.
+These shifted convolutions give a new way towards understanding Chamizo's asymptotic~\eqref{eq:convolution_ivic} and give a new derivation of the constant $C_h$.
+With the aid of exponential smoothing, particularly strong smoothed versions of~\eqref{eq:convolution_ivic} are attainable. \begin{theorem} For any $\epsilon > 0$,